AyushiPohekar/AyushiPohekar/README.md

 Hi there 👋
 My name is Ayushi Sawarkar.I am a passionate MERN Stack Developer.
-I am currently searching a full time opportunity in Web development.
+I am currently searching for a full time job opportunity in Web development.